AniruddhaShukla/apple-dev-blogging/_posts/2022-09-24-lists-in-swift.markdown

 SwiftUI makes it really easy to build lists similar to a UIKit Table View if you have coded in UIKit before.
 Using a `List` you can display rows of data in a single column.

-For example, you can display the list of cities in the US.
+For example, you can display the list of cities in the world.

 {% highlight ruby %}
 List {